Tax Facts & Other Helpful Tips

 6. HOME SCHOOL EDUCATOR DEDUCTION - Although the deduction is not that large and available through the 2025 tax year (thanks to the Tax Cuts and Jobs Act of 2017), home school teachers ARE eligible for educator deduction if they meet the criteria described in the Internal Revenue Code.

-I have written an extensive treatment on this issue and it is available here.
+I have written an detailed treatment of this issue and it is available here.
 [However, be aware that the IRS says it will not grant home-schoolers this deduction] It is $250 and any excess is not deductible now that Miscellaneous Itemized Deductions are no longer available on Schedule A.

 7. AUTO MILEAGE RATES - The following are the mileage rates for 2015 through 2017: